How to Provide a Positive Holiday Experience with Santa for Kids with Autism

 This will take a little creativity and acting chops, but if taking your child to an unfamiliar place to meet Santa is too much, you could bring Santa somewhere more comfortable instead.
 Rent or buy a Santa costume and have a family member or close friend (someone who understands the challenges associated with ASD) dress up to play the role of Mr. Claus.
 This way, your child can have a brief – or lengthy – visit with Kris Kringle in the comfort of your own home or another friendly and familiar environment.

-Whether or not you choose to have your kiddos meet Santa, the holidays can be overwhelming for families touched by autism.
+All this being said, we know Santa is not for everyone.
+Whether or not you choose to have your child meet Santa or participate in other Christmas activities, the holidays can be overwhelming for families touched by autism.
 We’re on a mission to make it easier and enjoyable for our Hopebridge community.
-For more seasonal ideas, check out our autism-friendly holiday tips and targeted gift guide for kids with autism.
+For more ideas for navigating the seasonal changes that surround Christmas, Hanukkah, Kwanzaa and more, check out our autism-friendly holiday tips and targeted gift guide for kids with autism.

 If you would like to incorporate more strategies to help your child cope with certain behaviors and experience all the magic the holidays have to offer, reach out to us at Hopebridge.
 Our multi-layered autism services include applied behavior analysis (ABA therapy), which can provide your child with the tools he or she needs to enjoy this part of life and more.